 If you are on a voice call when the emergency alert is received, you will be made aware of the alert by a notification tone (similar to call waiting).
 When your call terminates, the alert will be displayed on your wireless device.

 If you are on a data session, your session will continue, but it may be briefly interrupted by the emergency alert appearing on your wireless device screen.

 Will I receive an emergency alert if my wireless device is off or set to silent?

 A compatible wireless device that is turned off will not display an emergency alert.
 If the emergency alert is still active when the wireless device is powered on, and it is still in the alert area, the wireless device will then display the alert.

 A compatible wireless device that is set to silent will display an emergency alert.
 If your device is set to silent, no tone will accompany the emergency alert.
-However, this behavior can differ depending on your device and in some instances, the alert tone may override your user settings.
+However, this behaviour can differ depending on your device and in some instances, the alert tone may override your user settings.
 The emergency alert tone will usually play at whatever the current volume setting is on the wireless device.

 If my wireless device is off for an extended period of time, will the emergency alert appear once I turn my phone back on?